 Measured according to the highest industry standards.
 Laid out and marked by trained professionals.
 You can run your race feeling confident we have done our part to keep you on course and running the correct distance.
 Your time will count!

-The Pacific Northwest Marathon is positioned just before the usual registration deadline for the Boston Marathon, making it almost your last chance.
+The Pacific Northwest Marathon is positioned just before the usual registration deadline for the Boston Marathon, making it possibly your last chance.
 Please see the BAA website for official registration dates for Boston.

 Marathon Training Plan

 Follow us on our weekly marathon training program

 Congratulations!
 You’ve made a big decision to change your life.
 As you begin training, you will feel excited for the goal you have made.
 Your enthusiasm will be contagious as your friends see the changes you are making.
 At this early stage, it’s possible some of the workouts might seem easy.
 Even so, don’t overdo anything and put yourself out of the game.
 Remember, you have a ways to go, and the important thing now is to develop good habits.

 Now you have been training consistently for several days.
 It takes 21 days to create a habit; you are about a third of the way there.
 Follow your training schedule as closely as possible.
 Don’t get distracted, and don’t get carried away.
 It is the small things, day after day, that make the biggest difference.
 Training too much could put you at risk for injury, and training too little will make it hard for you to finish your marathon.

 By now, you have run a total of 39 miles.
 You will have had some good, some bad, and some in between days with running.
 This is normal.
 Follow the advice of your Yoga instructor: be aware of your bad days, but don’t judge yourself too harshly.
 If you have not already done so, start a training journal.
 Record the details of your training and how you feel before, during, and after working out.
 Take photos as well.
 This journal will help you keep track of your schedule.
 It will also help you beat discouragement and boredom when they come.